 Porter was a rank-and-file Republican according to GovTrack's own analysis of bill sponsorship from Porter’s time serving in the House of Representatives.
+Porter’s bills had a total of 49 cosponsors in the 110th Congress.

 Use this chart to compare Porter to other members of the House of Representatives in the 110th Congress on leadership and ideology.